jmdaweb/NVDARemoteServer/readme.md

 * `--configfile=path`: read config file from path.
 All the previous options can be edited in the configuration file.

 Note: the command line arguments take precedence over the supplied ones in the configuration file.

-Note for Docker container users: run a command similar to the following to edit the configuration file for your container:

-`docker exec -t -i my_nvda_remote nano /etc/NVDARemoteServer.conf`

-When the Nano editor loads, you can use arrow keys to move the cursor and perform changes.
-Once finished, press control+x.
-If you have made any changes, press y and then enter.
-Tipically, unless you know very well what you are doing, you should only update the parameters related to the message of the day.

 ## Known problems